gamedevware/charon/docs/gamedata/properties/shared_property.rst

 Impact on Generated Source Code
 -------------------------------

-In cases where a property results in a distinct type in the generated source code—such as a `PickList` producing an ``enum``—the name of the shared property is used to derive the generated type name.
+In cases where a property results in a distinct type in the generated source code-such as a `PickList` producing an ``enum``-the name of the shared property is used to derive the generated type name.

 For example: